 Antibiotics have been around for many years and if your baby is 3 years or few months old then it is evident that you may get confronted to antibiotics 4 to 5 times in a year and may have fears and doubts about antibiotics.
 Moreover, many of you may have a habit of taking antibiotics on an old prescription.
 These habits are not good for your baby’s health.
 However, if antibiotics are used wisely, they can provide significant benefits.

 1. Never Prescribe On Your Own.

 Parents usually have a habit of self-prescribing antibiotics to their babies.
-This is a terrible habit and may prove harmful for the health of your baby.
+This is a terrible habit and may prove harmful to the health of your baby.
 Always consult your doctor before taking any kind of antibiotics.
 Your doctor will decide what form of treatment is best suited for your baby and if prescribing an antibiotic is necessary, he will then select the one that will work best for treating your specific infection.